Sci-Fi Films of the 1970s

 Vehicles: a variety of beautiful, glowing shapes that move in strange ways.
 A mother-ship that plays music.

 Aliens: appear as two kinds, both of the popular “gray” alien type.
 One is tall and spindly, like a spider, the other moves more like a dwarf.
-The film makes nothing of this distinction.
+Nothing comes of this distinction.

 The film pulls together many of the tabloid-paper strange stories, including: